in-the-keyhole/khs-convo-chat-component/README.md

 A reusable React Component that honors the API contracts and functionality of [khs-convo](https://github.com/in-the-keyhole/khs-convo), an open-source communications platform.

 In the absence of a hosted `khs-convo` backend, this component will emulate sending messages, locally.
+This is the default.

 ## Adding To your Application